Introduction

 1. Click the +

-3. Fill out the required information, such as the owner and the name of the repository.
+2. Fill out the required information, such as the owner, repository name, and description.

 Additional configuration is necessary to enable the SSH connection with the Gitea container.